artpi/wp-roam-block/readme.txt

 1. Now you can search your Roam graph directly from the "Roam Block" block or paste embed URLs.

 == Frequently Asked Questions ==

+= What is Roam Research? =

+Roam Research is a tool for networked thought - a note-taking tool that is block-based.
+Since blocks are a conceptual unit of both Gutenberg and Roam - I created this plugin.

 = Why do I have to manually upload the roam graph? =